Custody and Visitation Lawyers Serving Massachusetts

 Custody is one of the most hotly contested issues in a divorce, paternity or modification disputes.
 Without an aggressive, knowledgeable attorney by your side, the end result of a Massachusetts custody dispute can be a frightening prospect for both parents and the best interests of the children.

-At Massachusetts Family Law Group, you will work with custody attorneys and parenting plan lawyers with more than 100 combined years of experience.
+At Law Group, P.C., you will work with custody attorneys and parenting plan lawyers with more than 100 combined years of experience.
 We provide experienced and aggressive advocacy to both mothers and fathers in contested custody disputes.

 Types of Child Custody